by Dr. Lawrence Wilson

 OTHER WAYS GOVERNMENTS RAISE MONEY BESIDES TAXES

-1. Plunder its enemies when it wins a war.
+1. Plunder or steal from its enemies when it wins a war.
 When a nation is plundered, it causes great resentment.
-It has been used by armies throughout history to raise funds and as a way to rub it in that the enemy is defeated.
+It has been used by armies throughout history to raise funds and as a way to “rub it in” that the enemy is defeated.

 However, the defeat of Germany in World War I followed by the severe restrictions placed on Germany caused the rise of Hitler Germany and another devastating world war.
 This convinced the world that it is far better to rebuild a defeated nation than to plunder it.

-As an aside, Russia plundered Georgia in their recent invasion, according to the news reports.
+As an aside, Russia plundered the small nation of Georgia in their recent invasion, according to the news reports.
 It was relatively minor but was a throwback to the good old days of warfare that are fortunately now pretty much behind us, hopefully.

-It works by essentially diluting the money by printing too much.
+It works by essentially “diluting” the money by printing too much.
 This money the government can use for any purpose.
-Meanwhile, by diluting the supply of money, the peoples money becomes worth less, thereby one effectively takes their money and transfers it to the government with very, very few people understanding what is happening.
+Meanwhile, by diluting the supply of money, the people’s money becomes worth less.
+It effectively takes the people's money and transfers it to the government with very, very few people understanding what is happening.

-As it becomes clear that prices are rising, the people usually blame all the wrong ones, such as big corporations or other nations, leading to anger, wars and more socialism.
+As it becomes clear that prices are rising, people usually blame the wrong culprits, such as big corporations or other nations, leading to anger, wars and more socialism.
 This is what is happening in America and all over the planet at this time.

 3. Nationalizing industry or taking over corporations on the sly.
 This is being used worldwide as well, today.
 China is well known for owning many corporations secretly.
 In America, the Federal Reserve is running more and more banks and other lending institutions that are supposedly broke.